webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 # Getting Started

 It's hard to decide where to start.
 At a certain level, WebGPU is a very simple system.
-All it does is run 3 types of functions on the GPU.
-Vertex Shaders, Fragment Shaders, Compute Shaders.
+All it does is run 3 types of functions on the GPU: Vertex Shaders, Fragment Shaders, and Compute Shaders.

 A Vertex Shader computes vertices.
 The shader returns vertex positions.
-For every group of 3 vertices the vertex shader function returns, a triangle is drawn between those 3 positions [^primitives]
+For every group of 3 vertices the vertex shader function returns, a triangle is drawn between those 3 positions.[^primitives]

 [^primitives]: There are actually 5 modes.